dluvizon/deephar/README.md

 ## Notice

 This repo has been updated with our recent code for multi-task human pose estimation and action recognition, related to our TPAMI'20 [ [paper](https://arxiv.org/pdf/1912.08077.pdf) ].
-If you want to check our source code from our CVPR'18 [ [paper](https://arxiv.org/pdf/1802.09232.pdf) ], please checkout the [cvpr18 branch](https://github.com/dluvizon/deephar/tree/cvpr18).
+If you are looking for the source code from our CVPR'18 [ [paper](https://arxiv.org/pdf/1802.09232.pdf) ], please checkout the [cvpr18 branch](https://github.com/dluvizon/deephar/tree/cvpr18).

-If you have trouble using this code and need an _urgent_ help, please send me an e-mail at `<[first name][last name] at gmail dot com>`.
+If you have trouble in using this code and need an _urgent_ help, please send me an e-mail at `<[first name][last name] at gmail dot com>`.

 ## How to install